Islamic History - From 7TH To 19TH Century

 (750-1258 AD)

-Abbasid dynasty started after the downfall of Umayyad dynasty in 750 AD.
+The Abbasid dynasty started after the downfall of the Umayyad dynasty in 750 AD.
 They were from the line of Abbas bin Abdul Mutallib (RA), the uncle of Prophet Muhammad (PBUH).
 They started their campaign against Umayyad during the reign of Hisham bin Abdul Malik (724-743 AD).
-Their strongholds were Khorasan (modern Iran, Afghanistan etc) and Kufa (Iraq).
+Their strongholds were Khorasan (modern Iran, Afghanistan, etc.) and Kufa (Iraq).

 After Hisham, the Umayyad became weakened due to internal conflicts and battles against Khazars.
-Abbasid took advantage and control different eastern areas of the state.
-At last in 750 AD, they defeated Umayyad in the Battle of Zab and became the new rulers of Islamic Empire.
+Abbasid took advantage and controlled different eastern areas of the state.
+Finally in 750 AD, they defeated the Umayyad in the Battle of Zab and became the new rulers of the Islamic Empire.

-Unlike the Umayyad, the main supporters of Abbasid were non-Arab Muslims, especially Iranians.
-They replace the capital from Damascus to Baghdad (Iraq), which was much closer to their stronghold areas.
-Also, they could not keep the unity of Islamic Empire during their rule that was united under the Umayyad Dynasty.
+Unlike the Umayyad, Abbasid's main supporters were non-Arab Muslims, especially Iranians.
+They moved the capital from Damascus to Baghdad (Iraq), which was much closer to their stronghold areas.
+Also, they could not maintain the unity of the Islamic Empire during their rule, which was united under the Umayyad Dynasty.

-In 756, they lost control of Al-Andulus (Iberian peninsular) to Umayyad prince Abdul Rahman I. They also lost other areas in East and West gradually.
-Though, except Umayyad, Fatimid and Almohads, all the other ruling families accept their suzerainty.
+In 756, they lost control of Al-Andulus (Iberian peninsular) to Umayyad prince Abdul Rahman I. They also gradually lost other areas in the East and West.
+However, except for the Umayyad, Fatimid, and Almohads, all the other ruling families accepted their suzerainty.
 Different ruling families in different areas are shown below.

 Political Disunity